· FODMAP Diet Guide · guides · 8 min read

 - Plain water throughout the day

-- Room temperature is easier to digest than ice cold
+- Room temperature goes down easier than ice cold

 - Helps move gas through the system